 In the latter 1520s Henry VIII, who had been a strong supporter of the Pope and the Catholic Church, sought an annulment of his marriage to Catherine of Aragon so he could marry Anne Boleyn.
-Catherine was the niece of Charles V, the Holy Roman Emperor and King of Spain however so it was not an approval that the pontiff could easily give.
+Catherine was the niece of Charles V, the Holy Roman Emperor and King of Spain, however, so it was not an approval the pontiff could easily give.
 In order to exert pressure Henry appointed reformists to key political and religious posts in England and began passing laws to curb the privileges of the Church.
 After Pope Clement wrote to Henry in 1531 to give his refusal the King took steps to separate the Church in England from Rome.
 The Act of Succession of 1534 declared Catherine’s daughter Mary a bastard and confirmed Anne’s daughter Elizabeth as Henry’s heir.
 A few months later the Act of Supremacy appointed Henry and his successors as the highest authority of the Church in England.
 Clergy and those in significant positions were required to swear an oath of allegiance, recognising Henry’s authority, with punishment by death for those who refused.

-Henry surrounded himself with those who supported religious reform, most notably Thomas Cromwell who became the King’s chief minister from 1532.
-They were influenced by the evangelical Protestant philosophy arriving from Germany and Switzerland that was opposed to monasticism.
+Henry surrounded himself with those who supported religious reform, most notably Thomas Cromwell, who became the King’s chief minister from 1532.
+They were influenced by the evangelical Protestant philosophy that was arriving from Germany and Switzerland, which opposed monasticism.
 All monarchs tended to require additional funds and the many wealthy religious institutions were an easy target for their new superior.
 From 1535 a valuation of Church property took place in order to levy taxes efficiently.
-The following year it was decreed that all institutions with a gross income of less than two hundred pounds would close and their property be taken by the Crown.
+The following year it was decreed that all institutions with a gross income of less than £200 would close and their property be taken by the Crown.

-Members of the religious orders who resisted the closures could find themselves tortured and in some cases brutally executed.
+Members of the religious orders who resisted the closures could find themselves tortured, and in some cases brutally executed.
 Those who complied with the King’s wishes and departed their monastic communities were granted a pension by the Crown.

 The first to close in the immediate area around London was Elsing Spital for the blind at Cripplegate.
 John Houghton, the prior of Charterhouse priory, along with two others visited Thomas Cromwell to debate Henry’s supremacy, for which the three Carthusian monks were hanged, drawn and quartered at Tyburn.
 The remaining members of the Charterhouse community refused to sign the Oath of Supremacy.
 Four others were executed and nine taken to Newgate prison in 1537 where they were chained upright until they died of starvation.
 The monastery closed and the building was later acquired by Lord North, a Privy Councillor.

-The small and ancient Benedictine convent at Bromley stood where the road out of London crossed the River Lea.
+The small and ancient Benedictine convent at Bromley-by-Bow stood where the road out of London crossed the River Lea.
 It dated back to Saxon times and was possibly contemporaneous with Westminster Abbey but was never an influential or wealthy institution.
 It was dissolved in 1535 and the land granted to Sir Ralph Sadler, who was later to become Henry’s Ambassador to Scotland.